 Bilaal Shabbir | Accredited Paralegal

 Bilaal joined MBS Solicitors in 2013.
-He is an Accredited Paralegal with the Law Society of Scotland with extensive experience in immigration law and family law.
-He also practises in the fields of commercial dispute resolution and professional discipline.
+He is an Accredited Paralegal (in family law) with the Law Society of Scotland.
+He also has extensive experience in immigration law, commercial dispute resolution and professional discipline.

 Bilaal heads the firm’s Court of Session practice and has a keen interest in Judicial Review matters.
+He is regularly instructed to act as Edinburgh Agent in the Court of Session by firms across Scotland especially in respect of attempted last minute removals from the UK.
 He also regularly appears in the First-Tier Tribunal and Upper Tribunal (Immigration & Asylum Chamber) in Scotland, England and Northern Ireland in his own right and together with instructing solicitors and Counsel.

 His breadth of experience and meticulous attention to detail allows him to provide practical and innovative solutions to clients requiring advice on complex and intertwined issues and offer effective representation.

 He regularly prepares immigration applications in terms of Appendix FM, European Law and the European Convention on Human Rights often involving complex and protracted circumstances.
 He is adept at presenting attractive oral and written submissions.
 He is the winner of the 2015 and 2016 Internal Mooting Competition by Edinburgh Napier University and was a member of the last Scottish team in the National Mooting Competition.

 Examples of Bilaal’s work in recent years includes: